grantnathanielbrown/cmk_react_site/README.md

 # TO DO

-### PRIORITIES
+### HIGH PRIORITY

-- fadeout
+- fadeout on main
+- think about reformatting text for the website

+### LOW PRIORITY

 - fix drop down cursor range
 - fix carousel not behaving one hundred percent of the time

-### WHAT I LEARNED

-- a ton of planning is necessary, impossible to do too much planning
-- focus on mvp before features
+- add helmet on new pages
-- commit often
--
+- styling on resources, links